 But what about market size?

 This is perhaps *the* question when it comes to not only investing in Africa but in expanding to new markets, particularly outside of the typical markets to which we see businesses expand.
-What is the demand like for [insert product or service] in [insert market]?
+What is the demand like for in ?

 If you look at currently available data to scope the opportunity - be it GDP per capita, income levels, consumer spending, or any other metrics specifically related to a given sector1 - it might not tell a very good story.
 But remember, we’re targeting nonconsumption here.